-LG proposals must identify a bioinformatics or systems biology collaborator or consultant to participate in the project.
-In addition, LG applicants must engage a clinician in the relevant disease area to define the target clinical indication(s) and the corresponding patient population.
+LG applicants must have a bioinformatics or systems biology collaborator or consultant on the project team.
+In addition, the LG project team must have a clinician in the relevant disease area to define the target clinical indication(s) and the corresponding patient population.